AT A GLANCE

 ---

-The bear is a fascinating creature because it lives on a threshold.
-It is the master of the forest, capable of lightning-fast movement, but it is also the one who retreats, sleeps, and dreams for months.
-To dream of a bear is often to be confronted with your own relationship with the earth and your fundamental needs.
+The bear is a fascinating animal because it lives on a permanent border.
+It is the master of the forest, capable of lightning power, but it is also the one who withdraws, sleeps, and dreams for months.
+Dreaming of a brown bear often means being confronted with your own relationship with the earth and your primary needs.

 ---

-If you see a bear sleeping deep in a cave, it is an invitation to spiritual rest.
-Your soul may need to "mute" the noise of the outside world.
-It is a call to introspection, to seek your own resources in the darkness of your subconscious.
+This is an image I find infinitely beautiful.
+If you see a bear sleeping at the back of a cave, it is an invitation to spiritual rest.
+Your soul may need to "mute" the sound of the outside world.
+Research in chronobiological patterns suggests that our brains need periods of withdrawal to process complex information.
+This dream is a signal: it is time to slow down.

-Sometimes, the animal doesn't chase you; it stands by your side or protects its cubs.
+Sometimes, the animal does not chase you; it stands by your side.
 This is the figure of the "Mother Bear."
-It can symbolize instinctive protection, or the need to shield something fragile within you—perhaps a new project, a budding emotion, or your inner child.
+It can symbolize instinctive protection, or the need to protect something fragile within you—a creative project, a budding emotion, or your inner child.
+You have the resources within you to defend what is dear to your heart.

 ---

-Concrete Example: The Chase in the Pine Forest
+A Concrete Example: The Bear in the Kitchen

 ---

 Look closely at the fear you felt.
 Was it the fear of being hurt, or the fear of being overwhelmed by something larger than yourself?
-This symbol reflects our fundamental solitude.
-The bear is a loner.
-To dream of it is also to question your own ability to be alone without being unhappy.
+The bear brings us back to our fundamental solitude.
+It is the quintessential solitary animal.
+Dreaming of it is also about questioning your own ability to be alone without being unhappy.

 ---